markfinger/unfort/src/cyclic-dependency-graph/README.md

 cyclic-dependency-graph
 =======================

-A state machine that handles creating, manipulating, and responding to a cyclic directed graph that represents the dependencies in a codebase.
+A simple state machine that handles building a cyclic directed graph from the dependencies in a codebase.

-- Handles circular dependencies in files
-- Exposes as event system so that it can operate as the core of a build system
-- Exposes a pruning functionality designed to invalidate large sections of a graph

 Example usage